 Groups are created by the overall System Administrator - in general this is carried out by our team or the publisher's own team, depending on the service type and level you subscribe to.
 Each of your users can then be associated with the Group or Groups that you specify for them and as a result, will potentially have access to all documents that are members of that Group.

 The screenshots below show some of the Javelin/Sitelok web-based administration facilities for publishers who wish to manage their own user registrations for access control.
 This is a session-based security facility, with many selectable options.
 The screens show (i) the main Dashboard and function menus, with details of registered users - this is the full User Management Dashboard - the reduced version illustrated above is provided for Corporate and Enterprise subscribers as standard (the full version is only available for dedicated WEBDOXX and privately hosted systems); (ii) the Add User facility, where users can be manually registered one at a time, plus a screenshot of the Import Users facility.
 Importing of username/password lists and other user-related data is supported for fast loading of large userlists and is available as a bespoke service and for dedicated Enterprise services; and (iii) a screen showing some of the log file details that are collected - log data can be viewed and exported for separate analysis.
 More details about Javelin/Sitelok are available on request.
-The User Management section of the Javelin/Sitelok manual is available here - note that many advanced features of the user management software are only available for bespoke/managed service projects, typically handled via our WEBDOXX bespoke service.
+The User Management section of the Javelin/Sitelok manual is available on request - note that many advanced features of the user management software are only available for bespoke/managed service projects, typically handled via our WEBDOXX bespoke service.
 The facilities provided on our automated PDF2HTML5 service are a subset of those described in this extracted section of the manual.
 IMPORTANT: When adding a new user you must assign them membership of at least one of the usergroups that have been assigned to you in order for you to be able to edit and manage that user in the future.
 Ask us for assistance if you have an problems in setting up users and the associated usergroup membership.